Matafou/landmark/README.md

 - flexible because it mixes navigating inside buffers and from buffer to buffer.
-- It is faster because you jump directly to the landmark you want instead of cycling but the drawback is that you need one "free" key of your keyboard per landmark.
+- It is faster because you jump directly to the landmark you want instead of cycling but the drawback is that you need one "free" key (or keystroke) of your keyboard per landmark.

 # Known bugs